cltc-berkeley/c3ec/markdown/Clinic_Curriculum/Modules/Adversary_Personas/Adversary_Personas.md

 ### ** Activities **

-Create Adversary Initial Personas: Create groups of 3-5 students based on their client or project.
+**Create Initial Adversary Personas:** Create groups of 3-5 students based on their client or project.
 Tell each group to decided upon their top 3 adversaries.
 Each group will present to the class the adversaries identity, their motivation for attacking the client's assets, the resources they have at their disposal including any particular capabilities or tactics used.

 ### ** Discussion **

-* How do these personas incorporate the perspectives from the readings?
+* How do these inital personas incorporate the perspectives from the readings?
 * Do any of these adversaries fall into Julian Cohen's categories of attacker fallacies (Resourced Attackers, Motivated Attackers, Intelligent Attackers, Inadequate Attackers)?
-* What would your adversary be doing when off from work or during their downtime?
+* What does your adversary's typical day look like?
+What would your adversary be doing when off from work or during their downtime?

 ### ** Input **